-With United revamping its own premium cabin product, we look forward to seeing what it brings to the table.
+With United continuing to expand the routes on which its own premium cabin product are offered, we look forward to seeing premium cabin growth.

 Additionally, the first class and business class experiences on partner airlines (with low fuel surcharges) give United MileagePlus miles some of the best redemptions out there.